PennyLaneAI/qml/demos_community.rst

     Using PennyLane and complex PyTorch, we compute the Hessian of the loss function of VQCs and show how to characterize the loss landscape with it.
 We show how the Hessian can be used to escape flat regions of the loss landscape.

+..
+If the final card deck only has a single card, we insert a 'hidden card' so that the card does not become full-width.

 :html:`<div class="card hidden-card"></div></div>`